sneha-balamurali/fpga/projects/pulse_counter.md

 ### LVTTL Pulses in Photon Counting
 - LVTTL stands for Low-Voltage Transistor-Transistor Logic - a digital logic standard that guarantees an output at around 2.4-3.3 V for the logic high level and 0-0.4 V for logic low level. [^1]
 - In LVTTL, an incoming signal is interpreted as logic HIGH (1) if its voltage is between 2.0-3.3 V and logic LOW (0) if it is 0-0.8 V
 - An LVTTL pulse is a short transient signal that rises from 0V to approximately 3.3V and back to 0V.
-Each pulse represents the occurence of a discrete event e.g. the detection of a photon by the single-photon detector.
+Each pulse represents the occurrence of a discrete event e.g. the detection of a photon by the single-photon detector.

 Because we only care about when a pulse occurs and not its precise voltage, we use a digital input pin like the E1 pin instead of the ADC.
 The E1 pins directly register these 0/1 transitions, which simplifies the counting logic and avoids unnecessary analogue conversion.